Investing in a Sustainable Future

-Inland Seafood is committed to providing our customers a consistent supply of seafood that is transparent, traceable and sourced from well-managed fisheries, and is responsibly produced and harvested.
+Inland Seafood is committed to providing our customers a consistent supply of fresh, healthy food from a supply chain that is transparent, traceable, sourced from well-managed fisheries and farms, and is responsibly produced and harvested.

-Inland is an active member of Sea Pact allowing us to leverage the power of pre-competitive collaboration to drive stewardship and continuous improvement of social, economic, and environmental responsibility throughout the global seafood supply chain.
-To learn more about what Sea Pact does visit their website at www.seapact.org
+Inland is a standing member of Sea Pact, which is a group of 12 like-minded progressive seafood companies, that allows us to leverage the power of pre-competitive collaboration to drive stewardship of social, economic and environmental responsibility throughout the supply chain.
+To learn more about Sea Pact, visit their website at http://www.seapact.org/